 Our team works on the ground (and behind the scenes) to deliver to our members the best advice, information and products to help them switch away from single use plastic.
 This may sound simple, but in fact it takes a lot of work, knowledge, experience and passion to deliver this program!

 Meet the Boomerang Alliance staff that make up this awesome team:

-Lisa has been advocating for reducing single-use plastics and choosing reusables ever since she moved to Australia 5 years ago.
-Originally from Russia, Lisa has gotten her Master degree in psychology in Finland and Germany, and her PhD in environmental psychology at Curtin University in 2021, focusing specifically on what motivates people to choose reusable cups over single-use plastics.
+Lisa has been advocating for reducing single-use plastics and choosing reusables ever since she moved to Australia in 2016.
+Originally from Russia, Lisa completed her PhD in environmental psychology at Curtin University in 2021, focusing specifically on what motivates people to choose reusable cups over single-use plastics.